gamss2-iscte/ES-LETI-1Sem-2020-Grupo15/README.md

  ### Advice in order to start using our project

-The constructor of the App class has an int type argument.
+- The constructor of the App class has an int type argument.
 This argument is used to simplify the FileChooser meaning that when the filechooser is necessary, the value ‘0’ is passed otherwise the value ‘1’ is used.

 ### Functions not implemented

-- All features are implemented and working, we even added some extra features.
+- All features are implemented and working, we even added some extra features, for example, deleting all rules, deleting a specific rule and show all rules.
 - The unitary tests have a converage of about 98% of the classes but we couldn't cover the java files itself.

 ### Perspective of the main interface when opened